mapersiani/cse15l-lab-reports/Lab3Report.md

 >![Image](https://mapersiani.github.io/cse15l-lab-reports/Screenshot%202023-02-10%20at%203.19.15%20PM.png)
 Here's the output on a terminal where it is easier to view.

-* For the final command, lets make a modification to one of the files.
+* For the final command, let's make a modification to one of the files.
 I chose to modify "WhereToItaly.txt" Now let's search for what was modified in the last day using `-1`.
 Now you can see that only the file I recently modified is being returned.
 ```
 bash-3.2$ find ./written_2 -mtime -1
 ./written_2/travel_guides/berlitz1/WhereToItaly.txt